gnosischain/xdaiBridge-usds-migration-test/README.md

 1. Relay DAI to normal xDAI bridge (DAI as ERC20 token) on Sepolia.
 2. Run validator that listens to the normal xDAI bridge and call `executeAffirmations` on Chiado.
-3. Mock USDS upgrade by switching interacting contract with USDS upgraded xDAI bridge and run a new set of validator that listens to that new xDAI bridge address, and call `executeAffirmations` on Chiado.
+3. Upgrade bridge to USDS-based bridge
-4. Relay USDS to the new xDAI bridge (USDS as ERC20 token) on Sepolia.
+4. Relay USDS to the new xDAI bridge on Sepolia.

 ## Dev